 What Is The Best Temperature For Indoor Plants (Shoots)?

 Crops are usually placed in 2 categories when it comes to temperature, cool weather, and warm weather.
-As with other aspects of the garden you should match what the plant would experience in its natural habitat, nature.
-If you were to plant that plant outside, would it be a spring/ fall time planting crop or a summer planting crop?
-Do some research on the variety of plant your growing to find the best temperature to keep your garden grow area.
+As with other aspects of the garden you should match your plant with the environment the plant would experience in nature.
+Do some research on the variety of plants you’re growing to find the best temperature to keep your garden.

 Ways To Heat A Garden Grow Room/ Greenhouse

 Electric heat- While the startup is lower for electric heat, it’s typically more costly over time and can be inefficient.
-With that being said, if you have a small area that only needs adjustment every so often, electric may just be the best way to heat your grow room.
+With that being said, if you have a small area that only needs adjustment every so often, electric heat is probably the easiest way to heat your grow room.

-Propane- Propane is a low cost and efficient way of heat a grow room.
+Propane- Propane is an efficient way of heating a grow room.
 There are attachments you can hook up to propane tanks for small rooms or furnaces to heat whole greenhouses.
+Personally, propane makes me nervous.

-Grow lights & equipment– Some time the heat from your grow lights and equipment is all you need to keep you’re grow room warm enough.
-MH and HPS bulbs give off more heat compared to LED, so though less efficient, may be better if you’re worried about your grow room getting too cold.
+Grow lights & equipment– If growing in an enclosed area, the heat from your grow lights and equipment may be all you need to keep your grow room warm enough.

 Ways To Cool Your Garden Grow Room/ Greenhouse